Child rushed to hospital after suffering 'critical injuries'

 "Police are working to establish the circumstances that led to the injuries and at this stage there is no further information available."

-Police are guarding the property for a full scene examination to be carried out.
+Two armed officers, a dog handler, a forensic photographer along with detectives remained at the scene for a full scene examination to be carried out.